Q: What is the council-manager form of government as used by the City of Madison Heights?

 Q: What is the cost to the local government of appointing a professional manager?

-A: According to the International City-County Management Association (ICMA), local governments have found that overall costs actually have been reduced with competent management.
-Savings come in the form of reduced operating costs, increased efficiency and productivity, improve revenue collection and the effective use of technology.
+A: Local governments have found that overall costs actually have been reduced with competent management.
+Savings come in the form of reduced operating costs, increased efficiency and productivity, improve revenue collection or effective use of technology.

 Q: Does the manager participate in policy determination?